sapphonie/StAC-tf2/README.md

-# STEPH'S ANTICHEAT <span color=#FF69B4>[StAC]</span>

-## An Anti-Cheat SourceMod Plugin for Team Fortress 2

-### This plugin can currently prevent:
-- pSilentAim / NoRecoil cheats
-*(logs detections to admins / STV / file, bans on `stac_max_psilent_detections` detections, defaults to 15)*
-- plain aimsnap/aimbot cheats
-*(logs detections to admins / STV / file, bans on `stac_max_aimsnap_detections` detections, defaults to 25)*
-- bhop cheats and scripts
-*(logs detections to admins / STV, bans on `stac_max_bhop_detections` detections + 2 (defaults to 10)*

-Note: After a client does `stac_max_bhop_detections` tick perfect bhops (default 10), they will get "antibhopped".
-This will set their gravity to 8x and their velocity to 0.
-Cheating clients will get banned if they hold down their spacebar and successfully do 2 extra tick perfect bhops with 8x gravity, something that is functionally impossible for a human.

-- fake eye angle violations
-*(logs detections to admins / STV, bans on `stac_max_fakeang_detections` detections, defaults to 10)*
-- cmdnum spikes - used for lmaobox NoRecoil and other shenanigans *(logs detections to admins / STV, bans on `stac_max_cmdnum_detections` detections, defaults to 25)*
-- interp/lerp abuse (some detection methods only available on default tickrate servers) *(kick if outside of values you set with `stac_min_interp_ms` and `stac_max_interp_ms`)*
-- clients using turn binds (can severely fuck up hitboxes) *(kick if `stac_max_allowed_turn_secs` is set to a value <= 0)*
-- newlines in chat messages
-*(ban)*
-- NoLerp cheats
-*(ban)*
-- fov abuse > 90 || < 20
-*(fixes most cases, bans on blatant cvar changing)*
-- SOME third person cheats on clients
-*(fixes some cases)*
-- certain fake item schema violations - i.e. "ben cat hats" (cheat that ~~can unequip~~ used to unequip other people's hats) *(ban)*
-- certain fake item schema violations - i.e. "ben cat hats" (cheat that ~~can unequip~~ used to unequip other people's hats) *(ban)*

-## Where'd the "Illegal Characters In Name" ban method go?
-Long story short: it was subject to false positives.
-I tested this, and thought Steam sanitized names, but it appears to only do so in the friends ui name change section, and NOT on the steamcommunity.com website.
-Any bans that have been recorded with this ban method __should be removed__.
-I ***HIGHLY RECOMMEND*** using something like [JoinedSenses' RegexTriggers plugin](https://github.com/JoinedSenses/SM-Regex-Trigger) to sanitize names to only contain ASCII characters, not only to fix possible sql issues with mismatched character sets / collation AND possibly sql injection, but also to prevent cheaters from using newlines and other malicious characters.
-Doing so in StAC would be outside the scope of this plugin.

 # Steph's AntiCheat
 ### This plugin - "StAC" - and the ones bundled with it, can detect, log, patch, and punish for a majority of the cheats, macros, and unfair scripts available for Team Fortress 2, including: